Chapter 3. Creating virtual machines

 For more details, you can also run the osinfo-query os command.
 However, you might need to install the libosinfo-bin package first.

 Based on the chosen installation method, the necessary options and values can vary.
-See the commands below for examples:
+See the following examples for more details.

 • Create a VM and install an OS from a local ISO file: